russellpropert/russellpropert.github.io/MIT-MERN/04week/downloads/style-guides/ES6-style-guide.md

       // ...
     }())

-    // bad - returns `undefined` instead of the value on the next line - always happens when `return` is on a line by itself because of ASI! function foo() {
+    // bad - returns `undefined` instead of the value on the next line - always happens
+    //when `return` is on a line by itself because of ASI (Automatic Semicolon Insertion)! function foo() {
       return
         'search your feelings, you know it to be foo'